JoshClose/CsvHelper/pages/writing.md

 <hr/>

 Sometimes you want to write individual records by themselves.
+When you are done writing the row, don't forget to call `NextRecord` to flush the data and write the line ending.

 ### WriteHeader